8 Fun and Creative Easter Games

 Match the Eggs

 Prepare to meet your match with this game, which tests young players' sensory skills.
 Start by gathering an even number of plastic eggs.
 Divide eggs into pairs and fill each pair with different small objects.
 For example, fill one pair with jelly beans and another with coins.
 Put all the eggs together, and then let each child shake the eggs and attempt to place the two matching eggs together.
 Whoever has the most correct matches wins a prize!

 Get ready for a little friendly competition with this fun take on "Capture the Flag".
 Divide all your players into two teams.
 For this game you'll need eight eggs, four each in two different colors.
 Have each team choose a color and then line up their eggs on their end of the field.
 Each team must try to capture the other team's eggs and bring them to their side of the field without being tagged by a member of the opposing team.
 If a player is tagged by an opponent, they are out.
 To win, a team must successfully capture all the other team's eggs, or must have the last man standing.

 X marks the spot with this Easter-themed spin on treasure hunting!
-Make an Easter basket filled with goodies, or purchase a premade basket from the store.
+Fill an Easter basket with goodies.
 Hide the basket somewhere and then fill plastic eggs with clues that will help players locate the treasure.
 The first to reach the basket wins the treasure!

 Easter Egg Decorating Station

 What Easter celebration would be complete without colorful eggs and candy?
 An egg decorating station with both hard-boiled and plastic egg "canvases" is the perfect way to unleash your creativity.
 Encourage your little artists to get inventive by providing a variety of art tools such as paints, brushes, glue, glitter, and traditional egg-dying kits.
 Adults can get in on the fun by helping kids make special patterns.
 Add a little friendly competition by holding a vote on the best design!